sabberworm/Wok.js/Readme.md

 ### Low-level API: `provide` and `subscribe`, `request` and `render`

 The most fundamental part of a Wok.js pipe is the provider, the function that listens to request on a pipe (and hopefully responds with `wok.render`).
-There is only one provider per pipe.
 To register a provider for a pipe, use `wok.provide`:

 	wok.provide(pipeName, function provider(configuration…) {}, replace);